Your Complete Student Loan Guide for 2026

 Is student loan forgiveness taxable in 2026?

 IDR forgiveness became taxable again on January 1, 2026.
-A $57,000 forgiven balance could produce a $7,000-$12,500+ tax bill.
+A large forgiven balance could produce a tax bill well into five figures.
 PSLF, Teacher Loan Forgiveness, Borrower Defense discharges, and TPD discharges remain tax-free.

 What is the new RAP repayment plan?